Go to the Students section

 Go to the About section

-If you are unhappy with any aspect of the testing process you should first discuss the problem with the ECDL Test Centre Manager (Elaine Ulett) or representative within 5 working days of receiving your result.
+If you are unhappy with any aspect of the examination process you should first discuss the problem with the ECDL Test Centre Manager or representative within 5 working days of receiving your exam result.
 You must make the reasons clear at this time.

-ECDL testing that is undertaken using automated testing software has been approved by the BCS.
-In the event of a candidate raising a complaint the test report that will have been produced by the system will be fully discussed with the candidate.
+ECDL exams are undertaken using automated testing software, which has been approved by the BCS.
+In the event of a candidate raising an appeal, an exam report will be created on the BCS system, and will be fully discussed with the candidate.

 An action plan will be agreed and a further test date scheduled if necessary.
 In some circumstances you may be offered a free re-test (e.g. if there had been hardware or software problems).

-If you are unhappy with the decision of the Test Centre Manager you must write to the Brookes Workbased Qualifications Project Manager (Kay Tillyer) within 5 working days who will fully review the complaint and attempt to find a solution.
+If you are unhappy with the decision of the ECDL Test Centre Manager, you must write to the Brookes Workbased Qualifications Project Manager (Kay Tillyer) within 5 working days who will fully review the complaint and attempt to find a solution.

-You will be required to provide written evidence of the appeal you have submitted to the Centre.
+You will be required to provide written evidence to the BCS of the appeal you have submitted to the ECDL Centre.
 You must submit notice of an appeal within 20 working days of your assessment.
-When submitting an appeal please provide relevant supporting information such as the following where relevant:
+When submitting an appeal, please provide relevant supporting information such as the following where relevant:

 The appeal is considered by the Quality Assurance Team who acknowledge receipt of the appeal and will decide if here is a case for appeal.
 The appeal must be sent to firstname.lastname@example.org.

 BCS will not start the investigation into the appeal until payment has been made.
-A full refund will be made if the appeal is upheld unless the appeal is for marks to be upgraded due to an illness and then the fee will not be returned.
-You can make payment by debit or credit card by calling Customer Service team on + 44 (0) 1793 417 424.
+A full refund will be made if the appeal is upheld (unless the appeal is for marks to be upgraded due to an illness and then the fee will not be returned).
+You can make payment by debit or credit card by calling the BCS Customer Service team on + 44 (0) 1793 417 424.
 Alternatively, you can send a cheque made payable to ‘BCS’.
 The standard appeal fee is £10.00 + VAT.

-The Oxford Brookes ECDL Test Centre will adhere to the aims and values of those set out in the BCS Equal Opportunities Policy.
+The ECDL Test Centre will adhere to the aims and values of those set out in the BCS Equal Opportunities Policy.

-If you require reasonable adjustments, please discuss with the ECDL Test Centre Manager (Elaine Ulett) in the first instance.
+If you require reasonable adjustments, please discuss with the ECDL Test Centre Manager in the first instance.

 The procedure for requesting reasonable adjustments are detailed in the Reasonable Adjustments and Special Considerations Policy.